AnT2003/Shopping-Trends-Analysis-Project/README.md

 - **PAM**
 - **CLARANS**

-By implementing these strategies, the store can enhance customer satisfaction, loyalty, and profitability.
+### By implementing these strategies, the store can enhance customer satisfaction, loyalty, and profitability.

-![Some Data Analysis Results]
+#### Some Data Analysis Results

+Distribution of age
 | Age | Purchase Amount |
 |-----|-----------------|
 | 69  | 88              |